avineshwar/Sidecar-HTTP-Rate-Limiting-Proxy/README.md

 ##### High-level goals:
-- Implement a realistic rate limitation (route and method independent, _for the time being for simplicity_)
+- Implement a realistic rate limitation (route independent GET-only, _for the time being for simplicity_)
 - Protection against contention/DDoS is also achievable via information sharing to some appropriate master for achieving restrictions at L7
 - Make the adoption of service mesh easier
 - Ensure the application for which rate limitation is being implemented stays free from taking any extra burden